 So, do you give up?
 Already?

 Sales can feel the same way.
 You set a bright, shiny optimistic goal, thinking that this year you really can exceed your quota by 20%, or earn 15% more than last year.
-You’re going to get out there, talk to more prospects, and win more clients using your own unique ways to achieve sales goals.
+You’re going to get out there, talk to more prospects and win more clients using your own unique ways to achieve sales goals.

 By the end of January, you’re discouraged because it’s the same old story.
 Prospects are too busy to take your calls.
 December’s proposals are still lingering.
 Your pipeline is going stale.
 Your boss is standing over you – or if you’re the boss, you’re glaring at yourself in the mirror.